-François R. Roy is a director or trustee (as applicable) and a member of the audit committees of Fibrek Inc., Transcontinental Inc., the Caisse de dépôt et placement du Québec and Noranda Operating Trust.
+François R. Roy (2)(5) Québec, Canada Director since March 15, 2004 François R. Roy is a director or trustee (as applicable) and a member of the audit committees of Transcontinental Inc. and Noranda Operating Trust.
 He was the Vice-Principal (Administration and Finance) of McGill University from June 2007 to June 2010 and, in that capacity, he was McGill's Chief Financial Officer and Chief Administration Officer.
+Mr. Roy was the Chief Financial Officer of Telemedia Corporation between 2000 and 2003.
 Mr. Roy earned his Bachelor of Arts and Master of Business Administration degrees from the University of Toronto.
-Mr. Roy was the Chief Financial Officer of Telemedia Corporation between 2000 and 2003.